-For example, these substances have been shown to kill the bacteria Staphylococcus Aureus (a very dangerous pathogen) and the yeast Candida Albicans, a common source of yeast infections in humans that Kaphas are often plagued with.
+For example, these substances have been shown to kill the bacteria Staphylococcus Aureus (a very dangerous pathogen) and the yeast Candida Albicans, a common source of yeast infections in humans.

-Bottom Line: The fatty acids and breakdown products in coconut can kill harmful pathogens, potentially helping to prevent infections.
+The fatty acids and breakdown products in coconut can kill harmful pathogens, potentially helping to prevent infections and inflammation.